Amanda Seyfried

-Amanda Michelle Seyfried (/ˈsaɪfrɛd/ SY-fred; born December 3, 1985) is an American actress and singer.
+Amanda Michelle Seyfried (/ˈsaɪfrɛd/ SY-fred; born December 3, 1985) is an American actress.
 Her accolades include a Primetime Emmy Award and a Golden Globe Award, as well as a nomination for an Academy Award.
 Named one of the 100 most influential people in the world by Time in 2022, her films as a leading actress have grossed over $2.4 billion worldwide.

-Seyfried began acting at age 15, with a recurring role as Lucy Montgomery in the CBS soap opera As the World Turns (1999–2001), and in All My Children as Joni Stafford.
-She rose to prominence as Karen Smith in the teen comedy Mean Girls (2004), later transitioning into dramatic television with her role as Sarah Henrickson in HBO's Big Love (2006–2011).
-She expanded her career acting in the musical Mamma Mia!
-(2008) and its sequel, Mamma Mia!
-Here We Go Again (2018), the horror comedy Jennifer's Body (2009), the romance drama Dear John (2010) and the romantic comedy Letters to Juliet (2010).
+Seyfried began acting at age 15, with recurring roles on the soap operas As the World Turns and All My Children.
+In 2004, she transitioned to film acting with her breakthrough role as Karen Smith in the cult classic teen comedy Mean Girls.
+She found further success with leading roles in the musical Mamma Mia!
+(2008), the horror comedy Jennifer's Body (2009), the romance drama Dear John (2010), the sci-fi action film In Time (2011), and the psychological thriller The Housemaid (2025).

-For her portrayal of Marion Davies in David Fincher's biopic drama Mank (2020), she earned nominations for the Academy Award and Golden Globe Award for Best Supporting Actress.
-She played Elizabeth Holmes in the Hulu limited series The Dropout (2022) earning a Golden Globe Award and Primetime Emmy Award for Outstanding Lead Actress.
-Her other dramatic film roles include Cosette in Les Misérables (2012), Linda Lovelace in Lovelace (2013), a pregnant parishioner in First Reformed (2017), and Ann Lee in The Testament of Ann Lee (2025).
+Seyfried expanded into dramatic roles with performances as Cosette in Les Misérables (2012), Linda Lovelace in Lovelace (2013), a pregnant parishioner in First Reformed (2017), and Ann Lee in The Testament of Ann Lee (2025).
+For her portrayal of Marion Davies in David Fincher's biopic drama Mank (2020), she earned a nomination for the Academy Award for Best Supporting Actress.

+On television, she starred as Sarah Henrickson in HBO's Big Love (2006–2011) and Elizabeth Holmes in the Hulu limited series The Dropout (2022), earning a Golden Globe Award and Primetime Emmy Award for Outstanding Lead Actress in a Limited or Anthology Series or Movie, among others, for the latter.
+She has since led the Apple TV psychological thriller The Crowded Room (2023) and Peacock crime drama Long Bright River (2025).